-Oberlin’s residence hall system includes traditional residence halls, program houses, theme communities, co-operative residences, apartments, and private houses.
+Oberlin’s residence hall system includes traditional residence halls, identity based / language / living-learning communities, theme communities, co-operative residences, apartments, and private houses.
 Oberlin has no fraternities or sororities.

 Students living in college-owned housing are required to keep the facilities in good condition.
 During the check-out process, students will be charged if damage has occurred.
 All students have the right to contest charges if they feel they were charged improperly and had previously checked in properly.
 Students relocating during the semester have 30 days from the date of their move to appeal charges.